 Keep the added value of your service front of mind for users while they are active, e.g. like the team at Receipt Bank, who remind their customers on every login how much time they’re personally saving by using the service.

 Maintain ready access to your service on every platform and device, in multiple contexts, e.g. by providing a full-featured mobile app.

 Develop a range of templates, guides, shortcuts and other valuable assistance for your customers, such as Zuora’s comprehensive Academy.

 For more information on ways to reduce voluntary churn, check out our guide, From Hello to Hero: SaaS Success Across the Customer Lifecycle.

 You're probably already taking proactive steps to manage voluntary customer churn, but what about sorting out involuntary churn?

 Failed payments are the number one cause of involuntary churn.
 In short, involuntary churn means customers want to pay you, but their payments can’t reach you.

 Subscription billing platform Chargebee, have produced a detailed guide to cutting involuntary churn, crammed full of useful tips around the entire customer lifecycle.
 Viewing involuntary churn in the context of the whole customer lifecycle is an effective way to put in place solutions which don’t clash with each other.

 The tactics mentioned in the guide, including dunning processes, smart retries and account updaters, can deliver a welcome decline in failed payments for many SaaS businesses.

 But tackling the root of payment failures means reducing your reliance on card payments.
-For example, by using bank to bank payment methods like Direct Debit, you can achieve failure rates as low as 0.5%, cutting involuntary churn by more than 70% - ultimately enabling you to increase lifetime value and ROI by more than 30%.
+For example, by using bank to bank payment methods like Direct Debit (also known as bank debit), you can achieve failure rates as low as 0.5%, cutting involuntary churn by more than 70% - ultimately enabling you to increase lifetime value and ROI by more than 30%.